qemu/qemu/docs/devel/atomics.rst

 - sequentially consistent atomic access: everything else.

+In general, use of ``qemu/atomic.h`` should be wrapped with more easily used data structures (e.g. the lock-free singly-linked list operations ``QSLIST_INSERT_HEAD_ATOMIC`` and ``QSLIST_MOVE_ATOMIC``) or synchronization primitives (such as RCU, ``QemuEvent`` or ``QemuLockCnt``).
+Bare use of atomic operations and memory barriers should be limited to inter-thread checking of flags and documented thoroughly.

 Compiler memory barrier
 =======================

-``barrier()`` prevents the compiler from moving the memory accesses either side of it to the other side.
+``barrier()`` prevents the compiler from moving the memory accesses on either side of it to the other side.
 The compiler barrier has no direct effect on the CPU, which may then reorder things however it wishes.

 ``barrier()`` is mostly used within ``qemu/atomic.h`` itself.
 On some architectures, CPU guarantees are strong enough that blocking compiler